borismarin/genesis2.4gamma/src/README.txt

     GENESIS is known to compile on a wide range of Unix-based operating systems including SunOs and Sun Solaris, FreeBSD, OpenBSD, SGI Irix, HPUX, IBM SP2 AIX, a gamut of Linuxes, Mac OSX and Windows with Cygwin.
 We welcome feedback on experiences with these and other platforms.
+Most recently, version 2.4 has been successfully tested under Linux, Mac OS, and Cygwin.

-3  UNPACKING THE DISTRIBUTION
+3  UNPACKING AND INSTALLING THE DISTRIBUTION

     The GENESIS distribution may be installed in whatever directory is most convenient.
 The distributed compressed tar file unpacks to produce the directory named "genesis-2.4" and its subdirectories.
-This is a slight departure from previous releases which always unpacked to a directory named genesis.
+This is a slight departure from early releases which always unpacked to a directory named genesis.
 The new structure accommodates parallel genesis and facilitates users running multiple versions.